Covid-19 pandemic: No government check as private schools fleecing parents

 PESHAWAR: The private schools are fleecing the parents of students by charging heavy fees despite the closure of educational institutions from time to time due to the Covid-19 pandemic.

-The government and the private schools regulatory authority have been unable to act as true regulator.
+The government and the private schools regulatory authority have been unable to act as true regulators.

 According to statistics available on the official website of the Private Schools Regulatory Authority (PSRA), the total number of registered private schools in the province stood at 8,893.